 Approving the use and release of checks against the Imprest/Bursar Fund.

-These university OBFS chief business officers delegate authority to sign checks against the Imprest/Bursar Fund to the Senior Director, University Student Financial Services and Cashier Operations (USFSCO).

 Unit heads must establish and maintain a clear accountability process for receiving, handling, depositing, and keeping records for cash or cash equivalents.
 Unit heads may assign or delegate a fund custodian who is responsible for the safekeeping, control, and proper use of any fund according to its approved purpose.

 Definitions

-Cash Collections The collection, control, and deposit of money due (payable) to the University from cash sales, collection of accounts receivable, etc.
+Cash Collections The collection, control, and deposit of money due (payable) to the University of Illinois from cash sales, collection of accounts receivable, etc.

-Cash Handling Unit (CHU) Any approved University of Illinois department/entity which receives and deposits cash, cash equivalents, and/or checks on behalf of the University.
+Cash Handling Unit (CHU) Any approved unit which receives and deposits cash, cash equivalents, and/or checks on behalf of the University of Illinois System.

 Cash Disbursements The dispensing of cash (both currency and check) to pay for expenditures for miscellaneous reasons and the control of funds set up for this purpose.

-Imprest/Bursar Fund Each campus maintains an Imprest or Bursar Fund to make small emergency payments and reimbursements for:
+Imprest/Bursar Fund Each university maintains an Imprest or Bursar Fund to make small emergency payments and reimbursements for:

 Change funds

-Payments to vendors or individuals

 Unit petty cash funds

-Travel advances

 Cash in the form of currency or check as may be needed for day-to-day operations

 Other purposes that may require readily available cash